Geal/langsec-2017-Writing-Parsers-Like-it-is-2017/slides.md

 - libVLC: a layer above libVLCCore for external applications
 - vlc: a small executable calling libVLC
 </details>

+# Let's build a VLC plugin in Rust

+- integrating a FLV parser written with nom
+- with an ABI compatible DLL
+- built with autotools

 # Lifetime of a VLC module